syrotkin/cheatsheets/JavaScript.md

 // returns a new array: [1, 2]
 ```

-## Check if an object has a property
+## Check if an object has a property: in
 ```javascript
 let array = [1, 2];
 "length" in array